What Is Tintype Photography? A Quick Guide to the Wet Plate Process

 Coating the Plate

-A sheet of aluminum (or sometimes blackened tin) is coated with collodion — a sticky, syrupy chemical mixture.Sensitizing in Silver Nitrate
+A sheet of aluminum (or sometimes blackened iron plate) is coated with collodion, a sticky, syrupy chemical mixture.Sensitizing in Silver Nitrate

 The plate is placed in a bath of silver nitrate, which makes it light-sensitive.
 This part happens in a darkroom.Exposure in the Camera